reflectoring/reflectoring.github.io/content/blog/2022/2022-02-15-getting-started-with-spring-webflux.md

 If we receive the response in the first attempt, then it will simply return the response back.
 But due to some reason, if the API faces some issue, then it will try to re-attempt for a while after which it can return some indicated data or logs to denote that it has failed due to some reason.

-## Alternative server used in WebFlux
+## Alternative Server Used in Webflux

 Traditionally, Spring MVC bundles *Tomcat* server for servlet stack applications whereas Spring WebFlux bundles *Reactor Netty* by default for reactive stack applications. *Reactor Netty* is an asynchronous event-driven network application framework built out of Netty server which provides non-blocking and backpressure-ready network engines for HTTP, TCP and UDP clients and servers.
 Spring WebFlux automatically configures Reactor Netty as the default server but if we want to override the default configuration, we can simply do that by defining them under server prefix.